 The Federal Motor Carrier Safety Administration – FMCSA

-The Federal Motor Carrier Safety Administration, or the FMCSA, is a division established in January 2000 as an integral part of the United States Department of Transportation (U.S. DOT).
+The Federal Motor Carrier Safety Administration, or the FMCSA, was established in January 2000 as an integral part of the United States Department of Transportation (U.S. DOT).
 The FMCSA regulates the trucking industry in the United States, with the primary objective of improving the safety of commercial motor vehicles and truck drivers that operate them.
 The goals of the FMCSA are attained through enacting and enforcing safety regulations.
 Any company that serves commercial motor vehicles carrying passengers or hauling cargo between states must register with the FMCSA and obtain a Number.

 What happens when a company registers with FMCSA?

-When a company that conducts business across state lines or carries passengers between states registers with the FMCSA, they must obtain a number.
+When a company that conducts business across state lines or carries passengers between states registers with the FMCSA, it must obtain a number.
 The USDOT Number is unique to each company.
 This number tracks the data regarding a company’s safety information obtained through audits, inspections, compliance reviews, and accident investigations.

-All my business is intrastate.
 Why do I need a USDOT Number?

 Thirty-one states also require a number for commercial vehicle registrants regardless of whether or not their business is conducted between states.
 Those states are Alabama, Alaska, Arizona, Colorado, Connecticut, Florida, Georgia, Indiana, Iowa, Kansas, Kentucky, Maine, Maryland, Michigan, Minnesota, Missouri, Montana, New York, Nebraska, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Washington, West Virginia, Wisconsin, and Wyoming.